robfletcher/grails-spring-events/readme.md

 ## Customising the event publisher service

-The _eventPublisherService_ has several default dependencies that can be overridden using [property override configuration].
+The _eventPublisherService_ has several default dependencies that can be overridden using [Grails' property override configuration][1] mechanism.

 ### Handling notification errors

 If a listener throws an exception from its `onApplicationEvent` method or its retry policy's `maxRetries` is exceeded then _eventPublisherService_ will notify its error handler.
-By default the service simply logs errors but you can override the default error handler by assigning a different [ErrorHandler] implementation to the service in `Config.groovy`:
+By default the service simply logs errors but you can override the default error handler by assigning a different [ErrorHandler][2] implementation to the service in `Config.groovy`:

 ### Customising threading policy

-Internally the _eventPublisherService_ maintains a queue of pending notifications and uses a [ExecutorService] to poll the queue and notify the target listener.
-By default the service uses a [newSingleThreadExecutor] but you can use an alternate `ExecutorService` implementation by overriding the property `eventProcessor` in `Config.groovy`.
+Internally the _eventPublisherService_ maintains a queue of pending notifications and uses a [ExecutorService][3] to poll the queue and notify the target listener.
+By default the service uses a [single thread][4] but you can use an alternate `ExecutorService` implementation by overriding the service's `eventProcessor` property in `Config.groovy`.

-Similarly the service uses a [ScheduledExecutorService] to re-queue failed notifications after the delay specified by the listener's retry policy.
-The default implementation used is a [newSingleThreadScheduledExecutor] which can be overridden by setting the property `retryScheduler` in `Config.groovy`.
+Similarly the service uses a [ScheduledExecutorService][5] to re-queue failed notifications after the delay specified by the listener's retry policy.
+The default implementation uses a [single thread][6] which can be overridden by setting the property `retryScheduler` in `Config.groovy`.

-An example of overriding the dependencies of the service:
+#### _Example_ Overriding the dependencies of the service in `Config.groovy`:

 	beans {
 		eventPublisherService {